 Strategic Career Advice for anyone seeking satisfying and rewarding work.

-These blog articles are longer than many and that's because I've found clients I work with are unusually hungry for the step-by-step answers and approaches that will help them reach their career goals.
+These blog articles are longer than many and that's because I've found clients I work with are unusually hungry for the step-by-step answers and approaches that will help them reach their career goals or help them deal with issues in their workplaces more effectively.
 So this is the place to find FULLY fleshed out answers and strategies to achieve win-win results.